hameddavodi/AMD/README.md

 ### 13. Similarity Check
    - Performed Jaccard similarity calculation on the candidate pairs to confirm document similarity.
 ## Dataset
-The dataset is sourced from the LinkedIn dataset on Kaggle, consisting of millions of user profiles and text-based features.
+The dataset is sourced from the LinkedIn dataset on Kaggle.
 This dataset is ideal for testing large-scale document similarity techniques.